Boro23-wq/boro-blogs/content/blog/next/SEO-in-next.md

 - Missing `title` tags
 - Document doesn't have a meta description
-- Image element don't have an `alt` tag
+- Image element doesn't have an `alt` tag

 ![seo-report](./assets/seo-report.png)